Yue-Sai Kan: Humanitarian work and cultural ambassador

-In 2006, Kan started serving as Chairman of the Invitation Committee of the Shanghai International Film Festival (SIFF), the largest film festival in Asia.
+In 2006, Kan began serving as Chairman of the Invitation Committee of the Shanghai International Film Festival (SIFF), the largest film festival in Asia.
 Her title changed to SIFF International Ambassador in 2015.
 Kan secured the attendance of nearly 50 international A-list filmmakers, including Oliver Stone, Daniel Boyle, Tom Hooper, Jean-Jacques Annaud, Quincy Jones, Halle Berry, Catherine Deneuve, Susan Sarandon, Adrien Brody, Claire Danes, Hugh Grant, Meg Ryan, Sophie Marceau.

-Since 2011, Kan has been serving as the National Director of Miss Universe China.
-Kan stated that the three aims of the Pageant during her administration are supporting education and charity, and creating a positive image of Chinese women.
+Since 2011, Kan has served as the National Director of Miss Universe China, which she has moved to support education and charity, and create a positive image of Chinese women.
 She mentored seven Miss China titleholders, all of whom represented China well at the Miss Universe Final Pageant.
-Additionally, Kan turned the Miss Universe China Final Pageant into the most glamorous charity ball gathering the who's who in Shanghai each year.
-Proceeds are used to support orphanages, sponsor cleft lip and palate correction surgeries and fund scholarships for students in China's best music, TV and film schools.

 Kan also champions Chinese creativity via her annual China Fashion Gala in New York.
 The Gala boosted the international standing of Chinese photographers Chen Man and Sun Jun as well as designers Lan Yu, Grace Chen and fashion designer Jason Wu.
-Renowned Chinese couture designer Guo Pei has Kan to thank for when her creations were picked up by the Metropolitan Museum of Art following her debut at the China Fashion Gala.
+Renowned Chinese couture designer Guo Pei's creations were picked up by the Metropolitan Museum of Art following her debut at the China Fashion Gala.

-Honors
+Awards and recognition

 Kan is the first and only living American featured on a government-issued Chinese postage stamp which was issued in 2002.

-In 2005, a new version was published to keep up with her new hairdo.
-Her long list of awards and accolades includes the Magnolia Award from the Shanghai Municipal Government for her contribution to the economic and social development of Shanghai, "20 Most Influential Women Around the Globe" by Xinhua News Agency and the permanent establishment of a "Yue-Sai Day" in Hawaii which falls on October 6 every year.
+She received the Magnolia Award from the Shanghai municipal government for her contribution to the economic and social development of Shanghai.

+She was named to the "20 Most Influential Women Around the Globe" by Xinhua News Agency.

+"Yue-Sai Day" was established in Hawaii on October 6, 2012.

-Kan received the Ellis Island Medal of Honor as an outstanding Chinese American immigrant and the Ban Ki-moon Award from Asia Initiatives.
+In 2014, Kan received the Ellis Island Medal of Honor as an outstanding Chinese American immigrant.
+In 2017, she received the Ban Ki-moon Award from Asia Initiatives.

-In 2016, Kan received the Women's Entrepreneurship Day Pioneer Award in recognition for her achievements in the business world.

 Personal life

-In 2020, Kan listed her Manhattan Townhouse for $28 million.
+Kan became a U.S. citizen in 1978.

+Kan married James McManus in February 1990, 6 months after they had met.
+They divorced in 1997.

+In 2015, Kan completed a $9 million renovation of her riverfront townhouse in Sutton Square, New York City.
+She listed it for sale in 2020 for $28 million.
+She reduced the price to $20 million in 2025.